bombchus/z64-music-wiki/docs/advanced/adsr/envelopes.md

     ![](../../assets/images/adsr/adsr-hold-dark.png#only-dark){ align=left width=365 .on-glb }

     !!! outline
-        **Hold** refers to the time a note will be held at max attack amplitude before beginning to decay to the sustain amplitude.
+        <span style="color:#3cc0f1;"><b>Hold</b></span> refers to the time a note will be held at max attack amplitude before beginning to decay to the sustain amplitude.
 The longer the hold is, the longer the sound will remain at max attack amplitude before beginning to decay to the sustained amplitude.

 *Ocarina of Time* and *Majora's Mask* use a multipoint envelope structure.
 However, instruments and drums are limited to four data points inside an audiobank (sound effects cannot use envelopes inside an audiobank), but the number of data points possible when using a sequence embedded envelope should be higher, although it is unknown how much higher it can be.
 Looking through the ADSR code from decomp, it can be assumed to be as long wanted, given there is enough data to make the sequence fit into the audio buffer